csauve/t3h-ui/README.md

 ```

 ## Building & releasing
 The gulp build is responsible for copying SCSS and building CJS modules.
-It's run during the NPM `prepublishOnly` phase, or with `npm run build`.
+It's run during the NPM `prepublishOnly` phase, or with `npx gulp`.

 Todo: publishing script example: